jkingportfolio/CI_PP2_Connect4/README.md

 - As the site owner i wanted to create an enjoyable interactive game which was responsive over multiple devices.
 - As the site owner i wanted to provide a fun user experience which would make users want to come back and play again.
-- As the site owner i wanted to allow my users to provide myself some feedback via a contact form
+- As the site owner i wanted to allow my users to provide myself some feedback via a contact form.
-- As the site owner i wanted to have the ability to connect with my users via Github and Linkedin
+- As the site owner i wanted to have the ability to connect with my users via Github and Linkedin.

 ## User Experience